Sustainable Development – What Is It? Definition, History, Evolution, Importance And Examples

 - But also: global warming, air pollution, the issue of the ozone layer, the loss of biodiversity…

-The Tragedy of Commons & Sustainable Development
+The Tragedy of Commons And Sustainable Development

 In 1968 the ecologist and philosopher Garret Hardin wrote an essay entitled the tragedy of the commons.
 He argued that if individuals act independently, rationally and focused on pursuing their individual interests, they’d end up going against the common interests of their communities and exhaust the planet’s natural resources.
 In this way, human’s free access and unlimited consumption of finite resource would extinguish these same resources.
 Hardin believed that since man is compelled to procreated unlimitedly the Earth resources would eventually get overexploited.
 To his eyes, mankind needed to radically change its way of using common resources to avoid a disaster in the future – this would be the way to keep on a sustainable development track.

-Limits to growth & Sustainable Development
+Limits To Growth And Sustainable Development

 A few years after Hardin’s essay, in 1972, Meadows et al., commissioned by the Club of Rome, ran a computer simulation that aimed to predict the consequences of what could happen in a planet with limited resources.
-The interactions between 5 different dimensions – world population growth, industrialization, pollution generation, food production, and nonrenewable resource depletion – where analyzed, considering a scenario where these variables grew exponentially and technology’s ability to increase resources was linear.
+The interactions between 5 different dimensions – world population growth, industrialization, pollution generation, food production, and nonrenewable resource depletion – were analyzed, considering a scenario where these variables grew exponentially and technology’s ability to increase resources was linear.
 The strongest ending scenario was that an economic and social collapse would happen by the end of the 21st century if man imposes no limits to growth.
 After more than 4 decades, these predictions seem to be right when it comes to pollution and it’s consequences – threatening sustainable development.

 As the world’s knowledge of global politics evolved the first historical conferences were organized.
 In 1972, it took place in Stockholm the UN Conference on the environment – the first big world leaders meeting organized by the UN to discuss the human impact on the environment and how it was related to economic development.
 One of the main goals of this gathering was to find a common outlook and common principles to inspire and guide the world’s population to preserve the “human environment”.